OIIDDS/OIIDDS-2024/README.md

 Provide education for and demonstrations of proper interface with ontology communities and existing ontologies (term reuse, requests, etc.)

-Strategize solutions to blockers for ontology reuse, including but not limited to:

-          Lack of awareness of existing ontologies
-          Modification of ontology terms without considering user impact Excessive, regular, delayed responses to term request Academic incentives not aligned with user incentives
+Strategize solutions to blockers for ontology reuse, including but not limited to: Lack of awareness of existing ontologies; Modification of ontology terms without considering user impact; Excessive, regular, delayed responses to term request; Academic incentives not aligned with user incentives

 We welcome the submission of published and unpublished work focusing on ontologies, knowledge graphs, and their applications related to the following topics: